|Restrictions:||ANU applicants only|

 - You can do so using the "PRIMO College Approval Form" available in the learning content section of the online application for this program.
 Students must upload the signed "PRIMO College Approval Form" with this application to be considered.

+Students are automatically considered for grants upon application, no extra application process is necessary.
 If a student's college does not approve academic credit for this experience they cannot be considered as an eligible applicant for grants.
 For students with more than one college, only one college needs to give approval.

 Applications open on 12 February 2018 and will close on 13 April 2018 and you should first apply directly to ANU Global Programs.